 Fellows are expected to commit to being at the same school for two years, to serve as a STEMbassador to peers in the second year, and to attend all professional development throughout the year.
-Fellows will receive a $2,500 stipend the first year and relevant supporting STEM resources and materials.
-Substitute teacher costs will also be covered by ROI.
+STEM Fellows will be exposed to a variety of regional industry and the types of STEM skills needed for career success and will also receive a $2,500 stipend the first year and relevant supporting STEM resources and materials.

 Questions?
 Contact Adrienne Evans Fernandez, Education Specialist, email@example.com or (812) 287-8116 ext.
 111.